nocalhost/nocalhost.github.io/docs/architecture.md

 ### How does it work?
 * Deploy Nocalhost Server (nocalhost-api, nocalhost-web) to the kubernetes cluster.

-* Use the management platform provided by Nocalhost Server to create users, configure the application's kubernetes cluster, create applications, and configure the application's namespace.
-When configuring the kubernetes cluster, nocalhost-dep will be automatically deployed in the nocalhost-reservered namespace.
+* **For Admin** Use the management platform provided by Nocalhost Server to create users, configure the application's kubernetes cluster, create applications, and configure the application's DevSpace(Currently, DevSpace = ServiceAccount + Namespace).
+When kubernetes cluster configured, nocalhost-dep will be automatically deployed in the nocalhost-reservered namespace to control the order of microservices' starting.

-* Install the nhctl CLI on the client machine and install the Nocalhost plugin in the IDE.
-Configure the nocalhost-api server url (for example: http://ip:port) in the plugin and login, then deploy application to the kubernetes cluster.
+* **For Developer** Install the nhctl CLI on the client machine and install the Nocalhost plugin in the IDE.
+Configure the nocalhost-api server url (for example: http://ip:port) in the plugin and sign in server, then deploy application to the kubernetes cluster.

-* develop a specified service, first stop the pod of the service, then redeploy a pod, and open up the local and kubernetes network, it will automatically monitor local file changes and synchronize to the container of the new pod in real time and complete the compilation and deployment

-* Debug a specified service, At the beginning of development, nhctl has automatically done port forwarding, and obtained the port forwarded to the local, and the IDE can be debugged after configuring remote debug.
+* **For Developer** Developers can switch a specified micro service to DevMode.
+Once DevMode started, Nocalhost will replace the container of that micro service to DevContainer specified by configuration, sync source codes to DevContainer and forward the port of DevContainer to local.

 Here's the diagram of Nocalhost with all the components tied together.